 Afraid of missing your monthly period?
 This article is intended to help you find out if you’re pregnant or not, as early as weeks after conception.
-There are some signs to determine you’re pregnant even before you’ve missed a period.
+There are some signs to determine whether you could be, before skipping a period.
 Learn to know the signs.

 The missed period is not always the best signal to find out that you’re already pregnant.
 There’s a higher chance of a woman being pregnant if the missed period includes some other symptoms.
-Here are the common early pregnancy symptoms before a missed period:
+We have included some tell-tale signs of the first stages of pregnancy:

-- Nausea: If you are already experiencing nausea before a missed period, then you could be pregnant.
+- Nausea: If you’re already experiencing nausea before missing a period, then you may be pregnant.
 You need to wait for this signal and then get a pregnancy test.
-Most women only start experiencing morning sickness around the sixth week of pregnancy.
-However, you can experience nausea as early as days before a missed period.
+It is vital to note that each woman can experience this at any stage, not just at the beginning.

-- Swollen and tender breasts: If you find your breasts suddenly more sensitive, you could be pregnant.
+- Swollen and tender breasts: Sensitivity around this area can also indicated pregnancy.
 This is also a sign of an upcoming period, however, so this signal alone is not enough.
-The breast tissue feels more painful and swollen because the hormonal changes in early pregnancy trigger increased blood flow to your breasts.
+There are changes in hormones that will make the tissue around your breasts painful and induce more blood flow

-- Spotting or a little bleeding: Spotting means any light vaginal bleeding which occurs at any time other than when a period is due.
-The blood colour is usually pink or light brown and lighter than your usual period.
+- Bleeding or Spotting: Spotting means any light vaginal bleeding which occurs at any time other than when a period is due.
+This kind of blood is different to normal.
+It can be light brown or pink in color.
 Light spotting can be a side effect of implantation bleeding from the egg attaching to the uterine lining.

-- Cramping: This is actually one of the very early signs of pregnancy.
-You might notice some cramping as the embryo implants into your uterus.
+- Cramping: Is an early signs you’ll experience.
+You may come across some cramping due to the embryo entering into the uterus.
 Again, cramping is also connected to premenstrual syndrome (PMS), so this alone is not enough to assume you are pregnant.

 - Dizziness: Pregnant women are prone to dizziness and near-faints because blood vessels expand more during this period to facilitate increased circulation.